-The inclusive approach the school takes to the teaching of SRE will foster good relations between pupils, tackle all types of prejudice - including homophobia - and promote understanding and respect.
+The inclusive approach the school takes to the teaching of RSE will foster good relations between pupils, tackle all types of prejudice - including homophobia - and promote understanding and respect.
 Some pupils may use terms associated with sexuality as a way to harass other pupils.
 This is unacceptable.
 All staff strongly oppose discrimination and harassment of any kind, including homophobia.
 These incidents are dealt with and monitored in accordance with our Behaviour and Equal Opportunities Policies.
 An understanding and celebration of human difference is an important aspect of education and will be given priority in school.

 If a child asks a difficult question, the adult will use their professional judgement in deciding how to answer it in an age-appropriate way.
 This may be through class discussion, individual discussion or encouraging the child to talk to their parent.
+If the question is not age appropriate, the adult will explain that they will not be able to answer at this stage as the lesson taught is tailored specifically for the specific year group.